 Every day in the UK, women are waking up in poverty because they can’t cover the costs of their rent.
 This is no accident.
 The housing benefit cuts implemented by successive governments are disproportionately impacting women, as government impact assessments warned they would.

 Our analysis shows that both the freeze to Local Housing Allowance (housing benefit for private renters) and the household benefit cap (which deducts housing benefit when households hit the cap) are disproportionately hitting women and children, causing homelessness, destitution and debt.

 The freeze to Local Housing Allowance (LHA) rates is pushing more and more families into rent arrears and eventual homelessness.

 Since 2011, the LHA rate has been designed to restrict claimants to only the cheapest third, or 30th percentile, of the local private rental market.
 But because of various cuts to LHA expenditure since 2012, and then a four-year freeze of rates since 2016, they’ve not kept pace with rising rents.

 At the same time, since 2012, rents across England have risen by 14%.
 This has created large shortfalls all across England between the amount of housing allowance families can claim and the cost of renting.
-Our new research shows that in this coming year (2019-20), LHA rates will not cover the rent for a two-bedroom property in the bottom third of the market in 97% of areas in England.
+Our new research shows that in this coming year (2019-20), LHA rates will not cover the rent for a two-bedroom property in the bottom third of the market in over 9 out of 10 areas in England.
 Shortfalls are large (often over £100 a month) and can’t be budgeted around.
 In other words, households who need LHA to cover the rent are finding it no longer does in nearly every area of the country.